-Up to two and seven fatalities in each year were unable to be allocated to a remoteness class and as such, have been excluded from remoteness class figures.
+Between two and seven fatalities in each year were unable to be allocated to a remoteness class and as such, have been excluded from remoteness class figures.
 They are however included in the total for Australia.
 The unallocated fatalities represent less than 0.01 per cent of total road fatalities.

-Due to year on year data variation, change and trend comparisons over time have not been reported for remote and very remote areas. n.a.
-Not available.
+Due to year on year data variation, change and trend comparisons over time have not been reported for remote and very remote areas. n.p.
+Not published.